 By 1875 the game reverted back to a more rugby union like game to encourage wider participation in the new Intercollegiate Football Association.
 In 1880 a Yale player called Walter Camp proposed and secured changes to the rules that reduced teams from 15 to 11 players and removed the scrum in favour of the snap.
 For this reason he is often regarded as the founder of the sport.

 The forward pass was finally legalised in 1906 and the ability of any eligible player to catch the ball anywhere in the field was brought in in 1918.
-In response to several deaths and threats to suspend the sport by president Roosevelt at this time lead to the creation of the National Collegiate Athletic Association (NCAA).
+In response to several deaths and threats to suspend the sport by president Roosevelt at this time, the creation of the National Collegiate Athletic Association (NCAA) occured.

 The NFL game demonstrated more emphasis on passing and this distinguished it from the college game.
 American football really took off after the Second World War.
 In 1958 a Championship game between the New York Giants and the Baltimore Colts, described as the best ever, was watched by millions on the new device, television.
 It was TV that really helped the game explode in popularity and two years later a rival league, the American Football League (AFL), formed.